oqlaalrefai/firstproject/read_11.md

 | ----------------- | ------------------------------------------------------------------------------------------------------------------ |

-1- ### What kind of data is a good fit for an SQL database?
+###  What kind of data is a good fit for an SQL database?
-  - SQL Databases are best fit for heavy duty transactional type applications, as it is more stable and promises the atomicity as well as integrity of the dat
+   SQL Databases are best fit for heavy duty transactional type applications, as it is more stable and promises the atomicity as well as integrity of the dat

-2- ### Give a real world example.
+###  Give a real world example.
-  - Oracle.
+   Oracle.

-3- ### What kind of data is a good fit a NoSQL database?
+###  What kind of data is a good fit a NoSQL database?
-  - NoSQL databases are fit for transactional applications.
+   NoSQL databases are fit for transactional applications.

-4- ### Give a real world example.
+###  Give a real world example.
-  - Amazon
+   Amazo

-5- ### Which type of database is best for hierarchical data storage?
+###  Which type of database is best for hierarchical data storage?
-  - NoSQL
+   NoSQL

-6- ### Which type of database is best for scalability?
+###  Which type of database is best for scalability?
-  - SQL
+   SQL

 # video question sql vs nosql